33 Reproducibility and workflow

 Going further

 This section covers enough Git to track your work, collaborate, and recover from mistakes.
 It does not cover rebasing, cherry-picking, bisecting, or other advanced operations.
-Jenny Bryan’s Happy Git and GitHub for the useR (happygitwithr.com) is the comprehensive reference for R users and covers installation, SSH keys, merge conflicts, and common workflows in detail.
+Jenny Bryan’s Happy Git and GitHub for the useR (happygitwithr.com) is the best reference for R users and covers installation, SSH keys, merge conflicts, and common workflows in detail.

 33.7 set.seed() and session info